1) React without thinking!

 When parties are vague, doubt creeps in.

-When one agent’s response to another agent’s questions regarding information on the seller’s disclosure, or lack thereof, is not clear or continually avoided, it can create a sick feeling wondering what the sellers and listing agent may be trying to hide.
+When one agent’s response to another agent’s questions regarding information on the seller’s disclosure, or lack thereof, is unclear or continually avoided, it can create a sick feeling of wondering what the sellers and listing agent may be trying to hide.

-That doubt can lead to negotiations to stall until the buyer and the selling agent can do their own investigation to get to the bottom of whatever they need to know.
+That doubt can lead to negotiations stalling until the buyer and the selling agent conduct their own investigations to determine what they need to know.

 10. Squeeze out every last drop

-There is nothing worse than finally getting everything worked out and then one party insisting on trying to squeeze the other for a few more things.
+There is nothing worse than finally settling everything and then one party insisting on trying to squeeze the other for a few more things.

 11. Make “One Last Change”

-To the above point, once all gets worked out, the seller insists on changing the closing date because they realized they won’t be in town for the closing.
+To the above point, once all gets worked out, the seller insists on changing the closing date because they realized they wouldn’t be in town for the closing.

 Newsflash: Are sellers ever in town for a closing anymore, let alone buyers?